 If you succeed in drawing a landscape that is attractive and motivational by asking goal orientated questions the desire for change becomes tangible.

 The kinds of questions are often a bit hypothetical.
 People must be willing to look into the future with their thoughts.
-You act out this future scenario together, and you test possible variants: potential effects of future actions and behaviors are explored.
-In this way, we support the option of deciding for or against an action or behavior.
+You act out this scenario together and test possible variants: potential effects of future actions and behaviors are explored.
+In this way, we support the option of deciding for or against an activity or behavior.

 Useful Solution-Focused Questions

 - What are you aiming for?

 - When you reach the goal, what’s different?

 - What difference will I see once the goal is achieved?
 What will I notice?
 What will you notice about our interactions?

 - You reach your goal; how would others close to you react?

 - You reach your goal; what other effects would that have?

 - In the past, how did others support your progress?